Quick Tip: Frit Balls

 Once they’re cool, bulk rinse the whole lot with water and glass cleaner and rub dry to remove primer dust.
 A mesh sieve and a lint-free towel are handy items to have around for this procedure.
 Once they’re clean, the frit balls are ready to use as design elements or for building larger forms.

 We recommend making frit balls with transparent styles, as they release cleanly from the primed shelf.
 Opalescent styles generally pick up a significant amount of primer, which is challenging and tedious to remove.
 One noteworthy exception is Opaline (000403), which behaves like a transparent, releasing cleanly from the primed shelf.

 The frit balls shown above were made with Opaline frit, which should be fired on the cool side to achieve a pleasing translucent quality: 1480°F (804°C) with a 15-minute hold.
-Get Opaline frit working notes.
+Read What to Expect From Opaline Striker Frit.

 Consider skimming the upper portions of one- or five-pound jars of coarse frit to work with larger pieces.